 The main difference between lashing chain to leather and lashing beads to leather is that chain doesn’t have “hidden” holes to allow you to work down both sides of the leather at the same time.
 So, when lashing chain, you’ll lash one side of the chain and leather first, then lash the second side.

-- 4mm – 8mm wide bulk chain*** (depending on how petite or chunky you want your bracelet)
+- 4mm – 8mm wide jewelry chain by the foot or spool*** (depending on how petite or chunky you want your bracelet)